apmoore1/tdsa_augmentation/README.md

 ```
 ### Target Embedding/Vectors statistics
 #### DS Word Embedding statistics
 The starting point of our data augmentation first starts by finding candidate targets for each target where the candidates are semantically equivalent targets for each target.
 To do this we are going to use our DS word embeddings to find those equivalent targets.
-To do so we first want to know how many of the targets (lower cased) are in our DS embeddings:
+To do so we first want to know how many of the targets (lower cased) can be represented by our DS embeddings:
 ``` bash
 ./tdsa_augmentation/statistics/target_in_embedding_stats.sh 1.0 DS
 ```